gummikana/NoMoreMoney/rules.md

 Paying back loans
 -----------------

-Players pay back each of their loans to the player they were borrowed from. loans can be paid back by a single installment, or the entire loan can be paid back at once.
+Players pay back each of their loans to the player they were borrowed from.
+Loans can be paid back by a single installment, or the entire loan can be paid back at once.
 Every time a single installment is paid back, move the counter on the loan card by one space to keep track of the number of remaining installments to be paid.
 If a player is unable or unwilling to pay back a loan, they must default on the loan by giving up the security deposit to the lender.

 If a loan is paid back in full or defaulted on then the loan card is put into the discard pile, the player marker is returned to the lender, and the coins indicating the payment amount are returned to the Printing Press.